Norway in the Eurovision Song Contest 2015: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 In the 2015 contest, Australia also competed directly in the final as an invited guest nation.
 The European Broadcasting Union (EBU) split up the competing countries into five different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-On 26 January 2015, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
+On 26 January 2015, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Norway was placed into the second semi-final, to be held on 21 May 2015, and was scheduled to perform in the first half of the show.

 Once all the competing songs for the 2015 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Norway was set to perform in position 6, following the entry from Malta and before the entry from Portugal.

-All three shows were televised on NRK1, with commentary by Olav Viksmo-Slettan.
+In Norway, the two semi-finals and the final were broadcast on NRK1 with commentary by Olav Viksmo-Slettan.
 The Norwegian broadcaster also broadcast the three shows with sign language performers for the hearing impaired on NRK1 Tegnspråk.
-The final was broadcast via radio on NRK P1 with commentary by Per Sundnes.
-An alternative broadcast of the final was also televised on NRK3 with commentary by the hosts of the NRK P3 radio show P3morgen Ronny Brede Aase, Silje Reiten Nordnes and Markus Ekrem Neby.
+The final was also broadcast via radio on NRK P1 with commentary by Per Sundnes, while an alternative broadcast of the final was also televised on NRK3 with commentary by the hosts of the NRK P3 radio show P3morgen Ronny Brede Aase, Silje Reiten Nordnes and Markus Ekrem Neby.
 The Norwegian spokesperson, who announced the Norwegian votes during the final, was Margrethe Røed.